The Cycling Scot

 Moore clearly has little time to enjoy the culture and present day attractions of the various places that he passes through.
 The bulk of his time is spent on the bike, not visiting places, so you do not get a detailed account of what there is to see and do.
 Some of the places that he passes through do not sound very appealing, so I didn't find myself itching to copy his route.
 However, I was strangely drawn to the idea of cycling in Finland in the winter, despite the hardships.

 I read this book in a few days.
 I could not put it down.
 It is very readable because of Moore's witty writing style.
-Click the image below to buy the book through Amazon.

 6 Comments